-Gainesville Opportunity Center serves area clientele who are experiencing a serioius and persistent mental illness.
+Gainesville Opportunity Center serves area clientele who are experiencing persistent mental illness.
 GOC is an evidence-based mental illness rehabilitation/recovery “community-reintegration through work partnership” that emphasizes client/member work, participation, and choice.
 Client/members and staff work side by side together as colleagues to accomplish work and goals, and to offer a variety of opportunities for social interactions.
 Members live independently outside the organization in their own apartments or residences.
-The model originated in New York City, and there are now over 400 such groups worldwide.
-GOC is the only one in North Central Florida.
-This model demonstrates that people with a serious mental illness can successfully live productive lives and work competitively in the community, regardless of the nature or severity of their illness.
+The model originated in New York City, and there are now over 300 clubhouses worldwide.
+Our Members demonstrate that people with a persistent mental illness can successfully live productive lives and work competitively in the community, regardless of the nature or severity of their illness.

 The model adopts a “people first” philosophy such that individuals with a major mental illness can be great contributors to society with support.
 The priority is to change old perceptions of people with a mental illness as being clients or consumers of services in need of help, and to not focus on the illness.
 There are no chart reviews, and for the most part you will know an individual’s illness only by their disclosure.
 There are no medication clinics on site, no psychotherapy, nor group therapy per se although the paid staff can help members with transportation and encouragement regarding these outside supports and psychiatric treatment plans.